-Why Buy a New Sign from a Manufacturer vs a Dealer?
+Why Buy a New Sign from a Factory vs a Dealer?

-Manufacturers like Stewart Signs, that have been in business for nearly 50 years and have provided over 50,000 signs, will have an advantage over dealers due to the breadth and depth of their extensive experience.
+Sign companies like Stewart Signs, that have been in business for more than 50 years and have provided over 50,000 signs, will have an advantage over dealers due to the breadth and depth of their extensive experience.
 We learn from each and every sign we produce and focus on continuous improvement.
-This consistent quality also allows us to offer the best warranty in the business, which leads to another advantage of getting your new sign from a manufacturer: direct contact with technical support personnel, right here in the USA.
+This consistent quality also allows us to offer the best warranty in the business, which leads to another advantage of getting your new sign from Stewart Signs: direct contact with technical support personnel, right here in the USA.
 When buying a sign from a dealer, you will most likely not have direct access to a technical support team.
 Instead, the dealer will likely have to act as technical support while also focusing on selling to new clients.
 What’s more, dealers may change suppliers from time to time and no longer offer parts or support for older signs.

-Manufacturers usually have their products and individual components UL (Underwriter Laboratories) listed while dealers may not have the same designation, depending on where their source their products.
+Manufacturers usually have their products and individual components UL (Underwriter Laboratories) Listed while dealers may not have the same designation, depending on where they source their products.
 Each product that is under that listing is required to undergo a variety of safety tests and follow specific protocols and UL is considered the “authority” by all sign testing standards.

 There’s a lot to consider when buying a new sign.
 While it’s probably clear you should buy your new sign straight from the manufacturer, we hope that you will consider Stewart Signs as your partner.
 We have a presence across the country and around the world and the expertise to guide the process.
 Contact us today to speak with one of our highly knowledgeable consultants for a free quote on your new sign.